I got my first Doberman in 1980 and have had at least one ever since.

 We also have Vida, another Tyson daughter.
 Vida is the clown of the house and if we aren’t laughing because of her antics, we’re being amazed by her intelligence and ability to open gates and doors.

 From our May 2014 litter, we have Tyson’s granddaughter “Dorie”.
-Owner handled out of bred-by and American Bred, with a 5 point major at the Detroit DPC Specialty, Dorie finished her championship in November 2017 after taking time out for motherhood.
+Breeder/Owner handled out of bred-by and American Bred, with a 5 point major at the Detroit DPC Specialty, Dorie finished her championship in November 2017 after taking time out for motherhood.
 She finished her UKC championship undefeated in the Doberman ring.
-Dorie has her Open barnhunt title and is also training for agility.
+Dorie also has her Open barnhunt title.

 I am an active member of the Doberman Pinscher Club of America (DPCA).
 Since 2007 I have been the Longevity Chairperson.
 Since 2008 I have been the DPCA Webmaster and have done their National Convention website for many years as well.
 I also manage the DPCA breeder education and public education websites.
 I was corresponding secretary and board member for the DPCA from 2009-2011.

 Although we enjoy showing our Dobermans, they are first and foremost a member of our family here in Southwest Ohio.